danieledurante/GroupTensor-Test/Application-Tutorial.md

 cramer_bivariate <- test_bivariate$cramer_bivariate
 ```

-Let us know define a vector of **indicators denoting which pairs of variables are found to change across groups**, according to the posterior distribution of the corresponding Cramer's V coefficients.
+Let us now define a vector of **indicators denoting which pairs of variables are found to change across groups**, according to the posterior distribution of the corresponding Cramer's V coefficients.

 ``` r
 p <- dim(cramer_bivariate)[1]